Learn More About Zermeño Dance Academy

 About Daniela Zermeño

-Daniela is born and raised in Santa Barbara and began dancing at the age of 3, studying flamenco at a local dance studio.
-Her love for this passionate art form pushed Daniela and her family to travel to Los Angeles throughout her childhood, to study with numerous professional dancers and instructors such as Juan Talevera, Briseyda Zarate and Roberto Amaral.
 She began her career at 8 years old, performing professionally under the direction of LA’s renowned flamenco instructor, Roberto Amaral.
-Through her young career Daniela danced in countless theater productions, restaurant settings, private events, commercials and instructional videos and traveled to perform in Mexico, Texas, San Francisco and Los Angeles.
+Through her young career Daniela danced in countless theater productions, restaurant shows, private events, commercials and instructional videos and traveled to perform in places such as Mexico, Texas, San Francisco and Los Angeles.

-At age 12 Daniela had a desire to start teaching flamenco classes, and with the help of her mom (a substitute teacher at the time) she pulled together her first group of students and called “Fuego Gitano Dance Studio.”
-Throughout Jr. High and High school, Daniela successfully ran a flamenco dance studio while also studying jazz, hip hop, lyrical and gymnastics to expand her knowledge of dance.
+At age 12 Daniela had a strong desire to teach flamenco classes and quickly pulled together her first group of students to form her studio “Zermeño Dance Academy” (formerly known as “Fuego Gitano”).
+Throughout Jr. High and High school, Daniela successfully ran a flamenco dance studio while also studying jazz, hip hop lyrical to expand her knowledge of dance.